 Vitamin K is a fat-soluble vitamin that’s vital for normal blood clotting.
 Foods rich in vitamin K that are safe for dogs include leafy green vegetables, green beans, beef liver, chicken, and pork.

 This brief video from a certified dog nutritionist does a fantastic job explaining why your dog very likely may need vitamin and other nutrient supplements if he’s on a homemade dog food diet.

 Are you concerned about the quality of your commercial kibble?
-Or worried that your homemade dog food is nutrient deficient?
-If so, you have a great alternative by going with a fresh dog food delivery service.
+Or are you worried that your homemade dog food is nutrient deficient?
+If so, a great option could be to introduce a fresh dog food delivery service.
 These services not only deliver human-grade dog food right to your door, but many also tailor your dog’s food for age, weight, health concerns, and other factors.
 See our reviews of the best dog food delivery services to find some excellent options.

 Are you concerned your dog isn’t getting all the vitamins he or she needs?